 This scholarship supports classroom-based or online test prep materials for Native students applying to graduate level programs in public health, medicine or nursing.

-The Training of Field Staff program promotes educational and professional development opportunities for all Center field staff.
+The Training of Center Staff program promotes educational and professional development opportunities for all Center team members.
 Each field staff member is matched with a mentor from the Center’s training team, who will help the staff member set annual educational and professional goals.
 Staff members then identify specific workshops and academic programs to meet their goals.
+In addition to the mentoring program a professional development workshop series is provided for all Center team members and a supervisory leadership series is offered for Center managers and supervisors.